Linaro/website/_pages/about.md

 ---
 title: About Linaro
-description: "Linaro has driven open source software development on Arm since 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
+description: Linaro has driven open source software development on Arm since 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
 We are Arm Software Experts who work with industry leaders on common projects which deliver standardization and a base to differentiate on.
-Collaborating on common software helps reduce overall fragmentation, allowing member companies to accelerate time to market and keep overall development costs down. "
+Collaborating on common software helps reduce overall fragmentation, allowing member companies to accelerate time to market and keep overall development costs down. test
 permalink: /about/
 keywords:
   - Arm software